Berry College Fine Arts Department - Audition and Scholarship Information

 All students are advised to bring a head shot, current resume, and two letters of recommendation from teachers, directors, etc. who can speak to your qualifications and dedication to theatre.
 During your time on campus we will interview you and provide a tour of our facilities.
 We would love to offer you the opportunity to sit in on a theatre class and/or a ticket to a production if applicable.

-The theatre scholarship audition process has passed for incoming students for Fall 2014.
-We will open up the audition application form for Fall 2015 applicants after August 1, 2014.
-If you have any questions about the audition process, please contact Susanna Brown, Admissions Counselor and Fine Arts Liaison, at firstname.lastname@example.org or (706) 238-7923.
+Theatre auditions for incoming Fall 2015 students are closed.
+The theatre audition application will be available for Fall 2016 students in early Fall.
+If you have any questions about the audition process, please contact Susanna Brown, Assistant Director of Admission and Fine and Performing Arts Liaison, at firstname.lastname@example.org or (706) 238-7923.

 We also recruit at the Georgia Thespian Conference, the Alabama Thespian Conference, the Georgia Theatre Conference, the Southeastern Theatre Conference and by special arrangement for those unable to participate in any of the above opportunities.

-For additional information, please contact Mr. Richard Bristow, theatre faculty member at email@example.com.
+For additional information, please contact Mrs. Alice Bristow, Director of Theatre, at email@example.com